Clive Bairsto – Street Works UK Chief Executive Officer and Co-Chair of HAUC(UK)

 - Joint Chair of London HAUC

 Phil currently holds the position of Gloucestershire's Traffic Manager and has been involved in the street works industry for a number of years.
-Phil is also plays a prominent role in street works both regionally and nationally being regional chair of both South West JAG and South West HAUC .
-Phil has also been instrumental in bringing the performance scorecard work forward and the changes to the safety and street works code of practice.
-Phil is keen to develop systems and working practices that help the industry.
+Phil also plays a prominent role in street works both regionally and nationally being regional chair of both South West JAG and South West HAUC .
+Phil has also been instrumental in bringing the performance scorecard work forward and the changes to the safety at street works code of practice.
+Phil is keen to create working relationships that drive improvement whilst allowing works promoters to carry out their essential works on the highway.

 Head of Roads and Infrastructure, Scotland Roads Authority - Aberdeenshire